 In line with the implementation of the Lifetime Partner 24: Driving Growth Plan, the Website was enhanced with content providing updates on Generali's strategic objectives and its ambition to become a Lifetime Partner for its clients.
 In early 2023, the main website templates were analysed and aligned with SEO best practices and accessibility rules to improve the visibility, authority and user experience of the pages.
 The update also covered the "Generali Stories" editorial section in which the content of the editorial plan was classified according to the 4 responsible roles identified by the Group.
-Content search is assisted by the organisation of the strategy, including sustainability - the "inspiring principle" of the strategy - and innovation, where Generali intends to continue investing to confirm its standing as an innovative, client-oriented group thanks to the use of data and new technology.
+Content search is assisted by the organisation of the site material into macro categories and through the use of tags.
+The editorial plan explained some of the main themes of the strategy, including sustainability - the "inspiring principle" of the strategy - and innovation, where Generali intends to continue investing to confirm its standing as an innovative, client-oriented group thanks to the use of data and new technology.
 The page covering Generali Ventures, Generali Group's venture capital initiative launched in 2022 with the aim of identifying the most promising investment opportunities, with a particular focus on the insurtech and fintech sectors, was launched in October 2023.
 In line with the Group's commitment to inclusion, an accessibility declaration is available on the site: this document confirms the Group's commitment to improving the accessibility of its website for people with disabilities so that they can use and benefit from all of its functionalities.